thumblemonks/riot/README.markdown

 **NOTE:** For no specific reason, I'm going to use an ActiveRecord model in the following examples.

 At it's very basic, Riot simply tries to assert that an expression is true or false.
 Riot does this through its `asserts` or `should` tests.
 An `asserts` test will pass if the result of running the test is neither `nil` or `false`.
-A `should` test does the exact same thing - they are in fact aliases.
+A `should` test does the exact same thing - they are in effect, aliases.
 The only difference is in the way you write the assertion.

 For instance, given a test file named `foo_test.rb`, you might have the following code in it: